-Pico De Gallo is a quick and easy fresh salsa that is a great accompaniment to almost any Mexican dish.
+Quick and easy, pico de gallo is a fresh salsa that is a great accompaniment to almost any Mexican dish.
 It combines diced tomatoes, onion, jalapeno, cilantro, and garlic with salt and lime juice.
+Keto friendly and naturally gluten-free and vegan.

 - Jalapeno: This recipe calls for two jalapenos, however, this can be adjusted depending on your desired level of spiciness.
 I like EVERYTHING spicy so two is a good starting point in my opinion.
 And because I like spicy, I opted to leave in the seeds and membranes.
 Removing them is certainly an option if you want the flavor, but not the heat.